Skip to Main Content

 banner-ansys-honeywell-blog

-Honeywell’s products can be found from the nose to the tail of an airplane, whether it be commercial, defense, or business aviation aircraft.
+Honeywell’s products can be found from the nose to the tail of an aircraft, whether it be for commercial, defense, or business aviation.

 “We have products that span pretty much every system that's on these aircraft,” says Todd Giles, chief technology officer for Honeywell Aerospace Technologies.
 “We’re focused on the future of flight and the next generation of aviation.”
 And this is true for everything from advanced air mobility (AAM) to engine optimization to enhance efficiency across different areas of the aerospace field.